graiola/wolf-setup/README.md

 Clone this repository:

-`git clone git@github.com:graiola/wbc-setup.git`
+`git clone git@github.com:graiola/wolf-setup.git`

-Note: git-lfs is needed to correctly clone the debian packages in the debs folder.

-To install the required dependencies (including ROS) and the wbc debian packages for Ubuntu 18.04 run the following:
+To install the required dependencies (including ROS) and the wolf debian packages for Ubuntu 18.04 run the following:

 `./install_dependencies.sh`